LocalLink 30 (BaltimoreLink): Origin

 Route 44 started operating in 1946.
 The line operated during most of its existence from the Gwynn Oak Park loop (the former terminus of the no. 33 streetcar and former location of a roller coaster park during the streetcar era) in Woodlawn to the Frankford and Cedella before being extended to the Hollander Ridge housing projects in East Baltimore.
 Extensions have been made to accommodate new developments in the city and suburbs, including most notably, the Social Security Administration's Woodlawn headquarters, which opened in 1960.

 In 1973, a new branch was added to the line, which operated to Brighton, serving the Reisterstown Road Plaza and the Cross Country community.
 These trips operated on weekdays and Saturdays very minimally, usually less than once an hour.

 In 2000, the Hollander Ridge terminus was relocated to Rosedale Industrial Park with the demolition of the Hollander Ridge projects.

 In 2005, as part of the Greater Baltimore Bus Initiative, all Gwynn Oak trips on the line were extended to Security Square Mall, as the line absorbed Route M-6, and the frequency was improved.
 The midday frequency was improved, and the Brighton Branch was eliminated.
 Though service was not provided on the exact distinct streets served by the Brighton branch, riders were within a close walk of Route M-10 (now Route 58).

 There was also consideration to reroute Route 44 line to serve the Mt.
 Washington Light Rail Stop, but this plan was later dropped because buses would take longer to travel crosstown, and finding a route was difficult because certain left turns in the Sinai Hospital area are prohibited.

 The overhaul of Route 44, which took effect on October 23, 2005, was not greeted well.
 Most of those who complained about the changes were upset not about any changes on Route 44, but rather about the elimination of Route M-6, which operated from the Rogers Avenue Metro Subway Station to the Security Boulevard area along a similar but variant route.
 These rides complained that the new combined route longer route had lower reliability, and that those on the streets that were distinctly served by Route M-6 no longer had bus service, requiring riders to walk.

 MTA responded these complaints by implementing a limited number of M-6 trips in March 2006, and returning Route M-6 to full-time status on October 8 of the same year while not diminishing the Route 44's level of service.
 It was noted that the frequency of service between Rogers Avenue and Security would be doubled at most times.

 June 2011

-Adjust service frequency to 20 minutes and every other trip will continue to short turn around at Rogers Avenue Metro Subway Station.
+Service frequency was adjusted to 20 minutes and every other trip will continue to turn around at Rogers Avenue Metro Subway Station.